Louis Nagel - Concert Pianist

-I am a professor of piano and piano literature at the University of Michigan School of Music, Theatre and Dance.
-I have served on this faculty since 1969, and have had the distinct pleasure of teaching many students who have gone on to meaningful careers in the field of music.
+I am a concert pianist and a professor of piano and piano literature at the University of Michigan School of Music, Theatre and Dance.
+I have served on the faculty since 1969, and have had the distinct pleasure of teaching many students who have gone on to meaningful careers in the field of music.
 As a concert pianist I have performed in all parts of the world, as a soloist and chamber recitalist and with orchestra.